 Flying Water Tankers: The gigantic Martin Mars water bombers use Sproat Lake for their runway as they thunder off to extinguish forest fires.
 The largest water bombers in the world, these aircraft can scoop up to 27 tons of water off the lake surface.
-The enormous red and white water bombers are moored on Sproat Lake at the Coulson Flying Tankers visitor centre on Cherry Creek Road, which is open daily in July and August, with guided tours of the Philippine Mars.
+The enormous red and white water bombers are moored on Sproat Lake at the Coulson Flying Tankers visitor centre on Cherry Creek Road, which is open daily in July and August.

 Wildlife: During the summer and fall seasons, visitors can relax near the lovely Stamp Falls and watch a parade of nearly half a million salmon as they circle in the pool below the falls before ascending the fish ladders on the way to their spawning beds.

 The Robertson Creek Hatchery is the most successful hatchery on Vancouver Island, producing nearly 10 million smolts annually; chinook salmon, coho salmon and steelhead trout.
 The hatchery is open Monday through Friday from 08:30 to 15:30.
 If you’re visiting Robertson Creek in the fall, there are underwater viewing areas at each fishway where you can see the fish “eye to eye”.
 Drive through Port Alberni on Highway 4 and turn right on Great Central Lake Road; follow the signs to the hatchery.